yisraeldov/bhbst/PHP Assignments.md

-Here's the content from the PDF in Markdown format:

----

 # PHP Assignments

 ## General Implementation Requirements

 - **Programming Language**: Please use PHP to write the functions (free online PHP editor).
 - **No AI Usage**: Please do not use any AI tools like ChatGPT or Gemini, etc., but you can use Google for search.
+Or use if you want.
 - **Clean Code**: Ensure that your code is clean, modular, and easy to read.
-Avoid redundant code, and include comments where necessary to explain logic (but don’t overdo it).
-- **Optimize for Readability and Efficiency**: Use efficient data structures that optimize for both clarity and performance.
+- **Optimize for Readability and Efficiency**: Use efficient data structures that optimize for both clarity .
+- **Well tested** Make sure that everything works.
 ---

 ## Task 1: Reorder Sentences in a Paragraph by Custom Length Order